-Sandboxie is a program for Windows that sandboxes applications on the operating system.
-A sandbox separates programs run in it from the underlying operating system, other software and data, effectively preventing those programs from making permanent changes to the system.
+Sandboxie is a program for Windows that puts applications on the operating system in a sandbox to improve security.
+A sandbox separates programs run in it from the underlying operating system and other software or data, effectively preventing those programs from making permanent changes to the system.

 Sandboxie has been around for years, and its developer Ronen Tzur has added new features regularly to the program in that time.
 Today, it is one of the best -- many say the best -- sandboxing solution for Windows.

 The paid version offers two additional features that are not available in the free version of the software.
-You can force programs to run in the sandbox, which means that they will be launched in the sandbox environment regardless of how they are started.
+You can force programs to run in the sandbox; this means that they will be launched in the sandbox environment regardless of how they are started which makes the whole process more comfortable for the user.

-The second feature lets you create and use multiple sandboxes on the system.
+The second feature lets you create and use multiple sandboxes on the system, and run the same program in multiple sandboxes at the same time.

-Note: Sandboxie 4.06 was used in the review.
+Note: Sandboxie 4.06 was used for the initial review, Sandboxie 5.26 was used for the update.

 Installation of Sandboxie is straightforward.
-The program is compatible with 32-bit and 64-bit versions of Windows, and a short introduction is displayed to you on first run.
-It explains the core concepts of the program.
+The program is compatible with 32-bit and 64-bit versions of Windows.
+The installer is clean and does not hold any surprises.
+Sandboxie needs to install a driver on the system which it does during installation.

 It is alternatively possible to drag and drop applications -- or their shortcuts -- into the Sandboxie environment to run them sandboxed.